no-garlic/lyrical/README.md

  - Redo the song names page, remove disliked list
  - Song Names should have a thumbs up and thumbs down on them
- - Can get rid of archived status then
+ - Get rid of archived status from songs